 either benefits you and society at large, or it harms both of you.
 Hitler was

-not a bad person at first - maybe he was a little anti-semite, but that’s not
+not a bad person at first - maybe he was a little anti-Semitic, but that’s not

 enough to make you bad.

-Katie: Reportedly all the greatest gentiles were anti-semite [giggles]
+Katie: Reportedly all the greatest gentiles were antisemites [Giggles].

 Q Gadol: Well, not all, but it’s been a trend.
 Anyway, evil is an addiction,

 and Hitler became addicted to it.
-And like Pharaoh in Exodus he wouldn’t
+And like Pharaoh in the book of Exodus he

-Q Gadol: We humanoids, or [looking at George] intelligent cats, or whatever,
+Q Gadol: We humanoids, or [looking at George] super-intelligent cats, or

-must fight Evil from within and without.
-We can never be completely benevolent.
+whatever, must fight Evil from within and without.
+We can never be completely

-But like being honest, or being objective, or many other good traits, we must
+benevolent.
+But like being honest, or being objective, or many other good

-always strive to make the deviations as isolated as possible and to learn
+traits, we must always strive to make the deviations as isolated as possible

-from our mistakes.
-Because when giving in to lying, dishonesty, subjectivity
+and to learn from our mistakes.
+Because when giving in to lying, dishonesty,